donyu/WingWoman/README.md

 # WingWoman #
-Find the perfect date option at the perfect price.
+Hackathon project for Hack N' Jill Summer 2012.
+Find the perfect date option at the perfect price using the Yipit API (http://yipit.com/about/api/documentation/#deals_api).

 ## Technical Details ##

 This is a PHP web app deployed using heroku.
 We used Mandrill as a heroku add-on for sending emails on the contact us page (https://devcenter.heroku.com/articles/mandrill#provisioning-the-add-on).
 Particularly, we used SwiftMailer as seen here (http://help.mandrill.com/entries/21746308-Sending-via-SMTP-in-various-programming-languages).

 ## Environment Set Up ##